Prag8855/aab/content/guides/permanent-residence.md

 - [ ] **Cash, Visa, Mastercard or [[Girocard]]**
     You must pay the application fee.
 It costs {{MIN_PERMANENT_RESIDENCE_FEE|cur}}€ to {{MAX_PERMANENT_RESIDENCE_FEE|cur}}€.[^44] You must sometimes pay later, when you pick up your permanent residence card.
 This fee is [tax-deductible](/glossary/steuerlich%20absetzbar), so keep the receipt.
 - [ ] **Your family**
-    If you apply as the spouse, parent or child of a German citizen, they must come with you to the appointment.[^30]
+    If you apply as the spouse, parent or child of a German citizen, the German citizen must come with you to the appointment.[^30]
 - [ ] **A translator** (optional)
     You can bring a translator or a German-speaking friend.
 I recommend [Red Tape Translation](/out/red-tape-translation-interpreter).
 [Relocation consultants](/guides/relocation-agency-in-berlin) and [immigration lawyers](/guides/english-speaking-lawyers-berlin) can also translate for you.

 The appointment takes around 15 minutes.[^4] They call your number on the screen, you meet your case worker, give your documents, and answer a few questions.
 They ask you questions in German about your height, your eye colour, and the size of your apartment.[^1]

+**[What happens at the Ausländerbehörde ➞](/guides/berlin-auslanderbehorde-appointment#during-your-appointment)**

 If they approve your permanent residence, you must pay the {{MIN_PERMANENT_RESIDENCE_FEE|cur}}€ to {{MAX_PERMANENT_RESIDENCE_FEE|cur}}€ fee.[^44] They will give you a plastic payment card.
-Bring it to the payment machine and pay the fee.
+Bring it to the payment machine in the building, and pay the fee.
 The fee is [tax-deductible](/glossary/steuerlich%20absetzbar), so keep the receipt.
-After you paid, you can leave.
+After you paid, you can go home.

 They must print your permanent residence card.
-This takes a few weeks.[^34] You will get a second appointment to pick up the card.
-They will not mail the card to you.[^67]
+This takes {{ RESIDENCE_PERMIT_WAIT_TIME }} weeks.[^34] You will get a second appointment to pick up the card.
+They do not mail the card to you.[^67]

-You might get a temporary certificate while you wait.[^31] It allows you to stay in Germany, but it's not a valid travel document.
+You will get a document.
+It confirms that your permanent residence application was approved, that your card must be printed, and that your previous residence permit is still valid.[^31] This is not a valid travel document.
 It does not allow you to re-enter Germany.
-If you have a *[[Fiktionsbescheinigung]]*, they can extend it until your second appointment date.[^68]

-**[What happens at the Ausländerbehörde ➞](/guides/berlin-auslanderbehorde-appointment#during-your-appointment)**
+If your current residence permit has expired, you might need a *[[Fiktionsbescheinigung]]* to travel outside of Germany.

 **[What happens after your appointment ➞](/guides/berlin-auslanderbehorde-appointment#after-your-appointment)**

 ### 5. Get your permanent residence card

-A few weeks later, go to your second appointment, and collect your permanent residence card.
-Check if the information on your permanent residence card is correct.
-The *Ausländerbehörde* sometimes makes mistakes.
+Go to your second *[[Ausländerbehörde]]* appointment, and pick up your permanent residence card.[^34] Check if the information on your card is correct.
+The *Ausländerbehörde* sometimes makes mistakes.[^70]

 You will also get a letter with **the activation code for your [[eID]]**.
 You need it to [activate the eID function](#activate-your-eid) of your permanent residence card.
+This lets you use your permanent residence card to log into online government services.

 ## Required documents

 These are the required documents **in Berlin**.
 If you apply elsewhere, they require different documents.
 Check the website of the *[[Ausländerbehörde]]* where you apply.

 **[When you apply online](#apply-for-pr)**, use PDF files or photos.
 Don't use word documents or other formats.
 If you have too many documents, [merge them](https://www.adobe.com/acrobat/online/merge-pdf.html) or [make them smaller](https://www.adobe.com/acrobat/online/compress-pdf.html).
-You can also [mail your documents](/guide/mail-a-letter).
+You can also [mail your documents](/guide/mail-a-letter), but it's not better or faster.

 **[When you go to your appointment](#go-to-your-pr-appointment)**, don't bring the documents that you already sent.
 Only bring the documents that they ask for in your appointment confirmation.[^24] Print everything on A4 paper.
 Do not staple the pages together.